SanderMertens/flecs/docs/Queries.md

 });
 ```

-When a query has no terms for the `$this` source, it must be iterated with the `iter` function or with a variant of `each` that does not have a signature with `flecs::entity` as first argument:
+When a query has no terms for the `$this` source, it must be iterated with the `run` function or with a variant of `each` that does not have a signature with `flecs::entity` as first argument:

 ```cpp
 flecs::query<SimConfig, SimTime> f =